 - A utility bill or lease document dated within past thirty days

 There are no age restrictions for library card applicants.
-However: Parents or guardians must sign library card applications for all children under sixteen (16) and the child must be present at the time of the application.
+However: Parents or guardians must sign library card applications for all children seventeen (17) and under and the child must be present at the time of the application.
 Parents or guardians who sign for children are responsible for materials borrowed by those children.

 Parents or guardians are responsible for monitoring their children’s access to Library resources, including the Internet.

-The ACLS Library card is permanent.
-The cardholder’s name and address must be verified every year in person.
+The cardholder’s name and address must be verified every three years in person.

 Teachers and Educators